Unless you're planning on staying for 3 months or more you may not find much decent short-let accommodation in Central London in that price range.

 But it's a very basic hotel.
 There are no frills at all so it's not somewhere you'd want hang out if you decided you wanted a lazy evening in.
 But then why would you do that in London anyway :)

-Enjoy. about 3 years ago
+Enjoy. over 3 years ago